Welcome to today's edition of the Rush 24-7 podcast.

 They don't take the time to get beneath the surface on anybody.

-There's an African American, a black person equals slavery.
+There's an African American, a black person, equals slavery.

-She's she's probably been denied abortions.
+There's a woman, she's been mistreated, she's probably been denied abortions.

-All these crazy caricatured things that they attach to people.
+All these crazy, caricatured things that they attach to people.

-And they there's no there are no individuals.
+And there are no individuals.

-They just plug everybody into a group, whatever group they think they fit in based on their skin color or their gender, or their race or their sexual orientation or their sexual transference, or whatever other category they can come up with to dehumanize people.
+They just plug everybody into a group, whatever group they think they fit in based on their skin color or their gender or their race or their sexual orientation or their sexual transference or whatever other category they can come up with to dehumanize people.

 All the while they think they are expanding the scope of humanity.